 A ten-step guide to happiness

-In this module we’ll continue to look at habits of happy people and I’ll also introduce you to a practical ten-step guide to increasing your levels of happiness.
+In this module, we’ll continue to look at the habits of happy people and I’ll also introduce you to a practical ten-step guide to increasing your levels of happiness.

 Happy People: Intrinsic or extrinsic focus